leoCottret/cbn-leocottret-mods/GAME_TOOLS/VEHICLE_CREATION_HELPER/README.md

 - And for those that never use json, notice that every last vehicle part and vmap row don't have a comma at the end

 #### Final set up and start the script
-- start a vehicle construction on your right, as usual (`*` -> Start a Vehicle Construction -> Enter -> Right direction)
+- Start a vehicle construction on your right, as usual (`*` -> Start a Vehicle Construction -> Enter -> Right direction)
-- examine the vehicle tile
+- Examine the vehicle tile
-- move your cursor on the upper left tile of your vehicle, or the first part to install of the first row
+- Move your cursor on the upper left tile of your vehicle, or the first part to install of the first row
 	- most of the time, your first row will have some kind of ram, so if you use a rectangle shape vehicle, you just have to go up one tile
-- most of the time, this will be your second row, because the first will have some kind of ram
+- Most of the time, this will be your second row, because the first will have some kind of ram
-- start the script, switch back to the game, and (hopefully) be amazed
+- Start the script, switch back to the game, and (hopefully) be amazed.
+To start the script:
 	- if you use the windows version, just double click the .exe
 	- if you use the python version
-		- install python3
+		- install python 3
-		- try to execute the script `python3 vch.py`, it will most probably warn you about missing libraries
+		- try to execute the script `python3 vch.py` (or `python`), it will most probably warn you about missing libraries
-		- install all the missing libraries with `pip3 install <missing library name>`, until you can execute the script without error
+		- install all the missing libraries with `pip3 install <missing library name>` (or `pip`), until you can execute the script without error

 #### Important notes
 - **you can stop the script at any time by pressing Left Control**
 - when the script stops it will save the already installed parts in a `vch_updated.json` file, so it can starts at the next part to install when you execute it again (`"D"` = Done, this part is installed)
 - this means you can then tweak the `vch_updated.json` file if you installed some parts without the script, or just delete the `vch_updated.json` file, and the script will take more time at the beginning by verifying that all previous parts have been installed
-- If script doesn't work when you start it, look at the last lines in the debug.txt file
+- If script doesn't work when you start it, look at the last lines in the `debug.txt` file

 #### Some set up tips
-- have an infinite welding source, or at least something that can last you for one day, eg:
+- Have an infinite welding source, or at least something that can last you for one day, eg:
 	- a one tile vehicle welding rig on your left
 	- the integrated cutting torch CBM (very low power consumption)
-- you need to have the components for the vehicle parts to install on yourself or in your character reach.
+- You need to have the components for the vehicle parts to install on yourself or in your character reach.
 Ideally, enough of them to last you for a day
-- start the script in the morning (in game), Turgid and Engorged
+- Start the script in the morning (in game), Turgid and Engorged
+- Avoid having monsters around you that could stop the script if they get too close
+- Obviously, disable safe mode and such.
+Maybe autosave if it takes too long.
+- Meeting all those requierment, you can install vehicle parts until dead tired, then eat, drink, sleep and repeat